smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 BumpPercent = 20 # Default
 ```
 BumpPercent is the percentage by which to bump gas on a transaction that has exceeded `BumpThreshold`.
-The larger of `GasBumpPercent` and `GasBumpWei` is taken for gas bumps.
+The larger of `BumpPercent` and `BumpMin` is taken for gas bumps.

+The `SuggestedPriceEstimator` adds the larger of `BumpPercent` and `BumpMin` on top of the price provided by the RPC when bumping a transaction's gas.

 ### BumpThreshold
 ```toml